jakeMartin1234/personal-site/README.md

 # Personal Website

 This is my personal website.
-It is hosted at [jakemartinaus.me](https://jakemartinaus.me).
-Adapted from https://github.com/mldangelo/personal-site.
+I Adapted from https://github.com/mldangelo/personal-site.